bzliu94/bzliu94.github.io/README.md

 <img title="A gem" src="shape1 - cropped, resized, and cleaned.png">

 # Brian's perambulations
+## 2018-09-21

+We are going to drop Chan's ANN approach for our Boolean MM.
+It is hard for us to adequately tile d-dimensional space (where d is large) using spherical cones with a point arbitrarily chosen as center s.t. the cones emanate from it.
+Also, presumably some overlap is allowable.
+Supposedly, we can get (1 + epsilon)-approximate nearest neighbor via Chan, which then uses Arya and Mount's BBD-tree for each cone and then possibly an additional optimization.
+We wish to be able to tune s.t. we have a "branching factor" of between one and two for each dimension.
+But, while it is in principle plausible that we can tune to get a target number of cones, the details are unclear to us s.t. we do not end up with far too few or far too many.
+The difficulty of this task is related to why we ended up using hypercubes for primitives that we tile instead of using hyperspheres for primitives for Boolean MM; if packing constant is not one, then of course our tiling can be quite elaborate and we would have to justify why some packing constant is achievable.

+We found out that Indyk described a deterministic version of LSH (DLSH).
+We also had Las-Vegas-style LSH (LVLSH) planned for word-packed version of ANN -- i.e. for f.p. case of MM.
+The reason for this is that it supports word-packing, ostensibly.
+Why then would we want to pursue either DLSH or LVLSH for both Boolean or f.p. flavors of MM?
+DLSH is described somewhat vaguely, is older (from 2000), is for (3 + epsilon)-approximate NN, has deterministic time.
+LVLSH is more detailed, is newer (from 2016), is for (1 + epsilon)-approximate NN, has expected time.

+TO put having 2-factor vs. 4-factor in perspective, log_2(1024) = 10; 10 * 2 = 20 and 10 * 4 = 40 are both much lower than 1024.
+On the other hand, a peace of mind from having deterministic time instead of expected time has value, as well.

+We still must see if both DLSH and LVLSH work with word-packing.
+We will have to look into hash function families for Hamming distances (i.e. l1-norm) and possibly the same but s.t. we have no false negatives.
+It seems that bit sampling (for Hamming distance hash) can be done not on a bit-by-bit basis necessarily, but with a whole word at a time, by sampling uniformly from integers in \[0, 2 ^ m' - 1\], where words are m' bits large.

 ## 2018-09-15

 Making progress with an idea called "protrusion ratio".